NikkiChristofi/holiday-map/README.md

 To start:
-1) create a .env file with the variables API_NAME and API_PORT
+1) create a .env file with the variables API_NAME, PORT and NODE_ENV=test
 1) yarn
 2) yarn start (or, to hot reload, yarn run watch)
-3) Confirm the service is running by going to http://localhost:{API_PORT}/uptime
+3) Confirm the service is running by going to http://localhost:{PORT}/uptime